-I can't see my previous placements or assessment, what do I do?
+I can't see my previous placements or assessment.
+What do I do?

 Your portfolio is an 'ongoing record of achievement'.
 You can review your whole portfolio by clicking on the 'view/print' button.
-You can also download your portfolio at any time and save is as a pdf.
+You can also download your portfolio at any time and save it as a pdf.

-Assessment Criteria
+Assessment criteria

-When you start your 'Medicines Management' assessment, you will see that there is additional guidance at the top to help you and your Practice assessor.
-If your click on the '+' sign you will see the assessment criteria as well as the intended learning outcomes that are used to assess your level of practice.
-The Medicines Management assessment is marked as a 'Pass / Fail'.
+When you start your medicines management assessment, you will see that there is additional guidance at the top to help you and your practice assessor.
+If you click on the '+' sign you will see the assessment criteria as well as the intended learning outcomes that are used to assess your level of practice.
+The medicines management assessment is marked as a 'pass / fail'.